jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 Logically, you understand that rejection is meaningless, humiliation is temporary, that [people’s opinions don’t matter](/how-to-stop-worrying-about-what-others-think-of-you/), and that you have to die.
 Emotionally, you fear that your existence is worth so little that the judgments of others actually do matter.

 You worry that your life is so fragile that your fears have control over it.
-Once you realize that most people don't care about you, the worst-case scenario never happens, and the world will go on when you die, your social anxiety will cease and you can enjoy your daily life to its full potential.
+Once you realize that most people don’t care about you, the worst-case scenario never happens, and the world will go on when you die, your social anxiety will cease and you can enjoy your daily life to its full potential.

 {% include widgets/summary.html id="Fighters-Mindset" %}